As AI becomes embedded within professional infrastructure, the question is no longer whether organisations will adopt it.

 - public-sector leaders

-It is designed for those who recognise that AI adoption is not merely technical.
+This is for those who recognise that AI adoption is not merely technical — it is structural, ethical, and institutional.

 Toward a More Mature AI Future